ecohydro/RidgeToReef/README.md

 ### data/

 The `data/` folder contains all the necessary data files that are used in this excercise.
-These data were collected as part of the NSF projects acknowledged below, and any use outside of this excercise requires permission of the authors (cf. contact information above).
+These data were collected as part of the NSF projects acknowledged below, and **any use of these data outside of this excercise requires permission of the authors** (cf. contact information above).

 ### assets/